 - Scroll down and click on the Apps tab.

 Remember, the term “Apps” might vary in your Settings page depending on your cellphone variation.
 If you are using a Samsung device, it is mentioned as Apps.

 - Again scroll down and tap to open the Chrome app.

-- Tap on Force stop command to stop chrome browser.
+- Tap on the command to stop the chrome browser.

 Note: Sometimes, you might come across some normal issues such as a few sites not working properly, or maybe when you enter your login credentials, it shows an invalid login attempt.

 These are actually common with most browsers.
 And for such reasons, uninstalling Chrome won’t help you.
 Instead, you can try clearing your browsing data, and that might help you.

 Bottom Line: Disable Chrome from Android